The Intellectual Property Review: Cyprus

-Last and most importantly, and as elaborated upon further below, the Organisation for Economic Co-operation and Development (OECD) results and the Base Erosion and Profit Shifting (BEPS) Action 5 initiative (BEPS 5) resulted in the Cyprus IP Box Regime being extensively scrutinised and amended on 27 October 2016.
+Last and most importantly, and as elaborated upon further below, the Organisation for Economic Co-operation and Development's (OECD) Base Erosion and Profit Shifting (BEPS) Action 5 initiative (BEPS 5) resulted in the Cyprus IP Box Regime being extensively scrutinised and amended on 27 October 2016.

 i The IP Box Regime

-In May 2012, Parliament, recognising the significant potential of intellectual property (IP) marketing, introduced what became known as the Cyprus IP Box Regime (the Regime).23
+In May 2012, Parliament, recognising the significant potential of IP marketing, introduced what became known as the Cyprus IP Box Regime (the Regime).25

 Its main provisions consisted of an 80 per cent tax exemption on profits from the exploitation of IP rights, an 80 per cent exemption on profits accruing from the disposal of IP rights and a five-year amortisation period.

-These advantages, in conjunction with the fact that the corporate tax rate in Cyprus was as low as 12.5 per cent, meant that any tax-deductible income could be subject to a tax rate of just 2.5 per cent; currently one of the lowest in Europe.26 It used to be the case that the advantages of the Regime were combined with the fact that dividends distributed by Cyprus companies to non-Cyprus residents were exempt from withholding tax27 along with the numerous double taxation treaties established over the years.28
+These advantages, in conjunction with the fact that the corporate tax rate in Cyprus was as low as 12.5 per cent, meant that any tax-deductible income could be subject to a tax rate of just 2.5 per cent – one of the lowest in Europe.28 It used to be the case that the advantages of the Regime were combined with the fact that dividends distributed by Cyprus companies to non-Cyprus residents were exempt from withholding tax,29 along with the numerous double taxation treaties established over the years.30

 However, after BEPS 5, the Regime came under considerable scrutiny; it was regarded as having the sole purpose of attracting investment, thereby potentially eroding tax.
 As a result, the Cyprus tax authorities were called to rectify the situation by adapting the provisions of the Regime to ensure that it is compliant with the OECD guidelines.

-In light of the above, the Regime has undergone a transitory period whereby new entrants and current entrants with new IP rights entered the Regime.
-Those who were eligible and managed to enter the Regime will continue to enjoy the advantages of the Regime up to and including 30 June 2021 – this will be the last day of the Regime as it currently stands, provided that the IP rights satisfy certain requirements.
-The IP rights must have been acquired before 2 January 2016 or they must have been acquired directly or indirectly from related persons during the period 2 January 2016 until 30 June 2016.
+In light of the above, the Regime underwent a transitional period during which new entrants and current entrants with new IP rights could still enter the Regime.
+Those who were eligible and managed to enter the Regime were able to continue to enjoy the advantages of the Regime up to and including 30 June 2021 – the final day of the former Regime – provided that the IP rights satisfied certain requirements.

-According to the latest legislation introduced on 27 October 2016, 80 per cent of the qualifying profits derived from a qualifying intangible asset will be considered a deductible expense.
+According to the legislation that was introduced on 27 October 2016, 80 per cent of the qualifying profits derived from a qualifying intangible asset will be considered a deductible expense.
 Qualifying intangible assets include patents, computer software and other protected intangible assets protected by law.
-Importantly, the current regime does not apply to commercially generated rights, such as trademarks and designs.
+Importantly, the current regime does not apply to commercially generated rights such as trademarks and designs.
 Further, the new Regime is based on the 'modified approach based on a causal link' (modified nexus approach).
 This means that a direct link must exist between the IP rights that generate the income and the activity that contributed to that income.
-Under the new legislation, certain transitional provisions have been introduced that enable business with IP assets already within the existing Regime, under certain conditions, to continue benefiting therefrom until 30 June 2021.

-The new legislation provides that 80 per cent of the qualifying profits derived from a qualifying intangible asset will be considered as a deductible expense.
+The new legislation provides that 80 per cent of the qualifying profits derived from a qualifying intangible asset will be considered a deductible expense.
 If a loss arises when calculating the qualifying profits, the amount that can be surrendered and carried forward is restricted to 20 per cent.
-In the case of an intangible asset falling under both the provisions of the existing and the new Regime, the existing regime will apply until this is fully phased out.
+In the case of an intangible asset falling under the provisions of both the former and the new Regime, the former regime applied until it was fully phased out.
 The taxpayer has the right for every tax year not to claim all or part of the deduction offered by the new Regime.
-The new provisions of the Law are effective as of 1 July 2016.
-For the new provisions of the Law to be applied effectively, the Council of Ministers has issued regulations in relation to the calculation of the taxable income and has provided definitions for terms such as 'qualifying intangible assets', 'qualifying persons' and 'qualifying profits'.
-A formula has been introduced to calculate what is considered to be qualifying profits.
-The persons who may benefit from the new Regime are Cyprus tax residents, tax-resident permanent establishments of non-tax-resident persons and foreign permanent establishments that have chosen to be subject to tax in Cyprus.
+Regulations issued by the Ministerial Council relating to the calculation of the taxable income apply, and terms such as 'qualifying intangible assets', 'qualifying persons' and 'qualifying profits' are defined therein.
+A formula applies for the calculation of what is considered to be qualifying profits.
+The persons who may benefit from the new Regime are Cyprus tax residents, tax-resident permanent establishments of non-tax-resident persons, and foreign permanent establishments that have chosen to be subject to tax in Cyprus.

-The legislative and business structure of Cyprus has always been commercially oriented.
-It is no secret that the island's economy is based on two main pillars: tourism and financial services.
-Currently, with the new explorations taking place in the Mediterranean sea for natural gas and petroleum, a new sector seems to be opening up for Cyprus.
+The legislative and business structure of Cyprus has always been commercially orientated.
+It is no secret that the island's economy is based on two pillars: tourism and financial services.

-Given the solid Cypriot legal system, the membership of Cyprus in the EU, the alignment of the legislative framework with EU IP laws, and the IP Box Regime, it is no surprise that we have been witnessing an increased demand in Cyprus-incorporated companies developing and creating IP protectable works, such as software and patented inventions.
-The level of protection, the stable legal and political environment of Cyprus and the attractive corporate tax of 12.5 per cent are conducive in attracting investors to Cyprus to create an IP holding entity and in rendering Cyprus a one-stop business destination.
+Given the solid Cypriot legal system, the membership of Cyprus in the EU, the alignment of the legislative framework with EU IP laws and the IP Box Regime, it is no surprise that we have been witnessing an increased demand in Cyprus-incorporated companies developing and creating IP protectable works such as software and patented inventions.
+The level of protection, the stable legal and political environment of Cyprus, and the attractive corporate tax of 12.5 per cent are conducive to attracting investors to Cyprus to create an IP holding entity and to rendering Cyprus a one-stop business destination.

-Cyprus is a promising and constantly evolving financial centre, fortified by a common law legal system, a strong legal framework meeting international standards in the protection of intellectual property and a highly qualified professional force.
-The island's legislative and business structure and geographic position make it an ideal setting in which a successful business strategy may be realised and serve as a gateway to Europe.
+Cyprus is a promising and constantly evolving financial centre, fortified by a common law legal system, a strong legal framework meeting international standards in the protection of IP, and a highly qualified and skilled workforce.
+The island's legislative and business structure and its geographical position make it an ideal setting in which a successful business strategy may be realised and serve as a gateway to Europe.

-1 Maria Ch Kyriacou is a senior associate lawyer at Christodoulos G Vassiliades & Co LLC.
+1 Maria Ch Kyriacou is head of the commercial, regulatory and IP law department at Christodoulos G Vassiliades & Co LLC.

 2 Moral rights in Cyprus are protected pursuant to the relevant provisions contained in the Berne Convention.

-3 Other relevant legislation includes the Protection of the Commercial Exploitation of Cinematographic Films, the Berne Convention, the Universal Copyright Convention, the Paris Convention, the Rome Convention and most importantly the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS).
+3 Other relevant legislation includes the Protection of the Commercial Exploitation of Cinematographic Films Law, the Berne Convention, the Universal Copyright Convention, the Paris Convention, the Rome Convention and, most importantly, the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS).

 4 The Law on Collective Management of Copyright and Neighbouring Rights, as well as for the Grant of Multi-Territorial Licensing of Rights in Musical Works for Online Uses, Law 65(I)/2017, has been enacted to harmonise national law with Directive 2014/26/EU.